Asymptotics of Systemic Risk in a Renewal Model with Multiple Business Lines and Heterogeneous Claims: Introduction

-(a) We develop a multi-dimensional renewal insurance model to accommodate a more general setting involving two heterogeneous claims per business line.
-We provide an asymptotic expression of the ruin probability of the discounted aggregate claims.
-In our model, the setting of heterogeneous claims is different from ``by-claim" or ``delayed claim" structures studied in \cite{li2013pairwise} and \cite{yang2019asymptotic}, because the latter structures require a chronological order between claims.
-In fact, following similar proof steps, our model with two heterogeneous claims can be extended to include three or more claims per business line.
-Furthermore, we derive the asymptotic expressions of systemic risk in the renewal insurance model.
-While \cite{li2022asymptotic} applies a systemic risk measure with linear target levels to assess the renewal model, our approach follows the spirit of the risk measures proposed by \cite{acharya2017measuring}, incorporating value-at-risk (VaR) target levels into SES and MES to more accurately evaluate the risk.
+(a) We develop a multi-dimensional renewal {risk} model to accommodate a more general setting involving multiple claim types per business line.
+We provide asymptotic expressions of the tail probability of the discounted total loss and those of the {$\SES_{q,k}(D_{t})$ and $\MES_{q,k}(D_{t})$} in the renewal model, which can be directly computed in practice.
+While \cite{li2022asymptotic} applies a systemic risk measure with linear target levels to assess the renewal model, our approach applies nonlinear $\VaR$ target levels to more accurately evaluate the risk.

-(b) We provide a technical extension on the issue of uniform convergence in the asymptotic analysis of systemic risk.
-Unlike static models focusing on random variables with pre-assumed dependence structures (see, e.g., \cite{chen2022asymptotic}), this paper incorporates dynamic settings into the systemic risk measures.
+(b) We provide a technical extension on the issue of uniform convergence in the asymptotic analysis of {$\SES_{q,k}(D_{t})$ and $\MES_{q,k}(D_{t})$}.
+Unlike static models focusing on random variables with pre-assumed dependence structures (see, e.g., \cite{chen2022asymptotic}), our paper incorporates a dynamic setting into systemic risk measures.
 This requires further consideration on the uniformity of asymptotic properties over the whole time scale, which will be discussed in Section \ref{sec:5} in detail.

+(c) We conduct an in-depth analysis of the validity of the asymptotic approximations and the impact and sensitivity of parameter variations, and conclude that higher fluctuation parameters can lead to larger asymptotic values of SES and MES. }

 The rest of this paper is structured as follows.
-Section \ref{sec:2} provides some preliminaries on notations and basic notions of regularly varying distributions, L\'{e}vy processes, and asymptotic independence.
-Section \ref{sec:3} derives our main results.
-Section \ref{sec:5} is devoted to the proof of the main results.
-Section \ref{sec:4} conducts numerical studies to validate the accuracy of our results.
+Section \ref{sec:2} provides some preliminaries on the notation and basic notions of regularly varying distributions, L\'{e}vy processes, and asymptotic independence.
+Section \ref{sec:3} presents the model setup and our main results.
+Section \ref{sec:4} conducts numerical studies to validate the accuracy of our results and analyze the impact and sensitivity of different parameters.
+Section \ref{sec:5} collects all the proofs.